 Studying for an MA differs from what is required for a first degree.
 As the distinction implies, postgraduate study represents a progression from undergraduate-level study.
-The MA thus presents an exciting opportunity to pursue studies beyond the postgraduate level by investigating the concerns of the discipline in a more in-depth way.
+The MA thus presents an exciting opportunity to pursue studies beyond the graduate level by investigating the concerns of the discipline in a more in-depth way.

 More emphasis is placed on doing your own, more independent work, carrying out your own research, and the need to study more intensely.
 You will need to adapt your approach to study but the good news is the techniques you learnt at undergraduate study can be built on very effectively if you keep these differences in mind.